Dedham/Westwood FBI Background Checks Attorney

 Additionally, criminal charges that were amended and reduced will not appear if the FBI record is not updated and corrected, and the more severe initial charge will continue to appear.
 In instances where you received a favorable disposition, it may be inferred that you were convicted if the initial FBI record is not updated and corrected.
 This is why it is so important for you to seek the help of a lawyer who knows the details of how to change and/or update an FBI record.

 At the Law Office of Philip L. Arnel, we can help you understand how to deal with your FBI record.
-Attorney Philip Arnel is highly knowledgeable in this area, helping clients through the process of updating their FBI records.
+Attorney Philip Arnel is highly knowledgeable in this area, helping clients through the process of updating or expunging their FBI records.
 Since they can be expunged or sealed only in very limited instances, you must update and correct them so that anyone looking at your record understands that it is no longer an issue for you.
-Attorney Arnel can handle the sealing/expunging of your CORI, and the updating and correcting of your FBI record.
-Throughout these processes, he works with the Massachusetts State Police as well as the FBI.
+Attorney Arnel can handle the sealing/expunging of your CORI, and the updating, correcting, or expunging of your FBI record.
+Throughout these processes, he works with the Massachusetts State Police, the Department of Criminal Justice Information Services, as well as the FBI.

-Contact a Massachusetts lawyer at the Law Office of Philip L. Arnel today to discuss how to change or update your FBI record.
+Contact a Massachusetts lawyer at the Law Office of Philip L. Arnel today to discuss how to update, correct, or expunge your FBI record.

 Why You Should Update Your FBI Record

-By updating and/or correcting your FBI record, you are effectively eliminating that issue, as well as any inconvenience and embarrassment that may stem from the discovery of your record.
+If you are not eligible to expunge it, by updating and/or correcting your FBI record, you are effectively eliminating any misinterpretation or misunderstanding, as well as any inconvenience and embarrassment that may stem from the discovery of your record.
 Most individuals do not realize there is a problem until it is affecting their life.
-Taking proactive action can minimize issues down the road.
+Taking proactive action can minimize or eliminate major problems down the road.
 Issues can include:

 - Employers doing background checks